Team15ECE3400/Team15ECE3400.github.io/Milestones/Milestone4/Milestone4report.md

 ```
 ## Maze Navigation

 Displaying the movement of the robot on the VGA was relatively simple.
 The robot is given an initial position using the variables x and y.
-Each time an instruction from the Arduino is passed to the FPGA, we check GPIO_1 pins 30 and 32 and enter nested if-else branches to determine the movement.
+Each time an instruction from the Arduino on the robot is transmitted by radio to the Arduino attached to the FPGA, an instruction is passed to the FPGA, we check GPIO_1 pins 30 and 32 and enter nested if-else branches to determine the movement.
 Additionally, we can determine the robot’s direction with respect to the grid based on which direction it moves i.e. if the robot moves in the +y direction, it is facing N. Here’s the higher-level logic:

 ```
 if(GPIO_1 pin 30 is low){